Katie Volynets: 2019: Grand Slam tournament debut

 On August 11, 2019, Volynets won the USTA Girls 18s National Championships final over Emma Navarro, earning her a wildcard entry into the singles main draw of the US Open.
-She lost in the first round to Bianca Andreescu, who went on to win the tournament.
+She lost in the first round to eventual champion Bianca Andreescu.

 2021: Indian Wells and Wimbledon debuts

 In May, she won her first singles title on the ITF Circuit, at the $100k event in Bonita Springs.

-She qualified for the Wimbledon Championships for the first time at this major.
+She qualified for the Wimbledon Championships, losing to Irina-Camelia Begu in the first round.

-Volynets received a wildcard into the singles main draw of the US Open.
+Volynets received a wildcard into the singles main draw of the US Open, but was eliminated in the first round by Ajla Tomljanović.

-In October, she made her debut at the WTA 1000 level in Indian Wells, also receiving a wildcard.
+In October, she made her debut at the WTA 1000 level in Indian Wells, also receiving a wildcard, but once more losing in the first round, this time to Petra Martić.

 2022: Top 150 debut, first major win

-Volynets played in Indian Wells again as a wildcard where she recorded her first win at the WTA 1000-level against Arantxa Rus.
+Volynets played in Indian Wells again as a wildcard where she recorded her first win at the WTA 1000-level against Arantxa Rus, before losing to 23rd seed Daria Kasatkina in the second round.

 She won the USTA Wildcard Challenge for the French Open where she recorded her first Grand Slam tournament match win over Viktorija Golubic.
 At the Nottingham Open, she lost to Heather Watson in the first round.